Best Secure Linux Distros for Enhanced Privacy & Security

 - The distro provides pen-testers and digital forensics experts with the best of both worlds - a state-of-the-art “laboratory” with a full suite of tools and standard privacy and security features.

 - Applications that run on Parrot OS are fully sandboxed and protected.

 - Parrot OS is fast, lightweight, and compatible with most devices.

 5. BlackArch Linux

-This popular pentesting distro hails from Arch Linux, and contains over 2,000 different hacking tools - allowing you to use whatever you need without having to download new tools.
-BlackArch Linux offers frequent updates, and can be run from a USB stick or CD or installed on your computer.
+This popular pen-testing distro hails from Arch Linux and contains over 2,000 hacking tools - allowing you to use whatever you need without downloading new tools.
+BlackArch Linux offers frequent updates and can be run from a USB stick or CD or installed on your computer.

 BlackArch Linux is similar to both Kali Linux and Parrot OS in that it can be burned to an ISO and run as a live system, but is unique in that it does not provide a desktop environment.
 However, this up-and-coming distro does offer a large selection of preconfigured Window Managers.

 Why We Love BlackArch Linux:

 - BlackArch Linux offers a large selection of hacking tools and preconfigured Window Managers.